Society and Substance Abuse: Nature vs Nurture

-The debate between nature and nurture goes back as far as the dawn of time.
+The debate between nature and nurture goes back to the dawn of time.
 As long as humans have been curious, debates about the origin or cause of such problems as substance abuse have existed.

-In the last half century much progress has been made in understanding that substance abuse is in fact a disease, however the exact cause of the disorder is still not fully known.
+In the last half-century, much progress has been made in understanding that substance abuse is a disease; however, the exact cause of the disorder is still not fully known.
 As medical research and genetics push forward, our understanding of how genetic variations influence behavior.

-In reality, it may prove that the activation of several genes that interact with each other must be activated, or one always is activated, but the sequence of genetic transcription must occur in such a way that the outcome is a higher sensitivity to some substance, thus causing the individual to be vulnerable to overusing it.
+In reality, it may prove that the activation of several genes that interact with each other must be activated, or one always is activated.
+Still, the sequence of genetic transcription must occur so that the outcome is a higher sensitivity to some substance, thus causing the individual to be vulnerable to overusing it.

 The debate should not cease, given how far we are from having such god-like knowledge of what and how we are made such that individual choice is less influential than the dominos of one’s life.

-Substance abuse is generally accepted as a family disease, however, that statement does nothing to determine whether it is one’s genetic code or upbringing that determines whether he or she too will develop an addiction.
+Substance abuse is generally accepted as a family disease.
+However, that statement does nothing to determine whether one’s genetic code or upbringing determines whether they too will develop an addiction.

 Nature Argument: Genetic Dispositions for Addiction